app-icon

 You must be wondering, after seeing the crazy summer transfer window, where some of the well-known teams have been spending around half a billion in the window, if the players are getting a huge amount of money for their services, how much the person who is managing all these high-profile names in a team is getting.
 To quench the curiosity, we have researched who the highest paid football managers are and how much they are getting for their services.
 Some of the names that you know, such as Atletico Madrid manager Diego Simeone and Manchester City coach Pep Guardiola, are holding the top spots in the list of the highest-paid football managers.
 However, to know all the rankings and who sits at the top of the list, you must go through the rankings and see who is the highest-paid manager in the world.

-The table listed below contains some of the famous as well as the highest-paid managers in the world.
-These managers just don’t earn hefty amount of salaries but have reimagined football tactics in their own way.
-Without further wasting any of your time, let’s view who the top 10 highest-paid managers in the world are currently.
+The table listed below contains some of the most famous as well as the highest-paid managers in the world.
+These managers just don’t earn hefty salaries but have reimagined football tactics in their own way.
+Without further wasting any of your time, let’s view who the highest paid managers currently.

 The top 10 highest-paid coaches in the world

-The following ranking factors have been used to determine the highest paid coach in the World.
-Let's understand how these factors helped us to determine the ranking of the highest managers.
+The following ranking factors have been used to determine the highest-paid coach in the World.
+Let's understand how these factors helped us to determine the ranking of the highest paid football manager.

-Annual Base Salary: For ranking the top 10 highest paid football managers in the world, we are only taking the annual base salary as our primary factor to determine the rankings of the managers.
-We did not take any variables in the salaries of managers.
+Annual Salary (at Base Level): For ranking the highest paid football manager, we are only taking the annual base salary as our primary factor to determine the rankings of the managers.
+We did not take any variables into account in the salaries of managers.
 This also helped us in analysing the salaries with more accuracy without any further confusion.

 Exclusion of Performance Bonuses: By omitting the bonuses from salaries, we have kept our focus on the fixed wages of managers.
-This has helped us in maintaining uniformity while ranking the highest-paid football managers.
+This has helped us in maintaining uniformity while ranking the highest paid manager in football.
 For example, A manager of a team like PSG will get a bonus for winning Ligue 1, which is not that competitive, and on the other hand, Premier League managers have to fight hard throughout the season to win the domestic title.

-League and Club Financial Power: This factor played a significant role while we ranked the highest paid football managers in the world, as we all know, financially sound clubs will provide good wages to the club managers.
+Financial Pull of the League and Club: This factor played a significant role while we ranked the highest paid managers in football, as we all know, financially sound clubs will provide good wages to the club managers.
 For example, A manager working in the Premier League in a team like Manchester City will always earn more than someone who is managing a club in the Jupiler League.

 Contract Length & Stability: Longer contracts give a sense of trust to owners of football clubs; in return, the managers can expect above-par salary wages.
 The longer the contract higher the salary of managers.
-For example, Diego Simeone has been leading Atletico Madrid for more than a decade now, and he is among the top 10 highest-paid coach in the world.
+For example, Diego Simeone has been leading Atletico Madrid for more than a decade now, and he is among the highest paid football manager.

 Before moving forward with a detailed list of the top 10 highest-paid footballers, we want to inform our readers that bonuses and rewards are excluded from the salaries, and only basic pay is taken into account.
 Here is the list of the highest earners in the football managers category.